 Meningiomas arising from the coverings of the spinal cord represent a minority of all meningiomas (approximately 12% 5) but are the second most common intradural extramedullary spinal tumour representing 25% of all such tumours 2.
 Despite usually being small, due to the confines of the spinal canal they can result in significant neurologic dysfunction.

 This article specifically relates to spinal meningiomas.
-For a discussion intracranial meningiomas and for a general discussion of the pathology refer to the main article: meningioma.
+For a discussion on intracranial meningiomas and a general discussion of the pathology refer to the main article: meningioma.

 There is an increased incidence of spinal meningiomas in patients with neurofibromatosis type 2, and in fact in the paediatric population, meningiomas uncommonly occur outside of the setting of NF2.

 The majority of patients present with motor deficits as a result of compression of the spinal cord.
 Less common presentations include sensory deficits, pain and sphincter dysfunction.

 Most spinal meningiomas are benign, with greater than 95% being classified as WHO grade I lesions, although clear cell meningiomas (a WHO grade II histological variant) have a predilection for the spine 6,7.
 They are believed to originate from the denticulate ligaments.

 For a discussion of the pathology of meningiomas, refer to the general meningioma article.